Customers Also Bought

 Monoject Oral Syringes provide patients with liquid medications.
 These Oral Syringes have clear barrels that allow easy inspection of the contents.
 Graduated markings on the barrel of these Oral Medication Syringes provide more accurate measurements of medical dosages.
-Manufactured by Kendall under the brand Monoject, these Oral Medication Syringes are made with polypropylene.
+Manufactured by Cardinal Health under the brand Monoject, these Oral Medication Syringes are made with polypropylene.
 Monoject Oral Medication Syringes come with a Catheter Tip that will not accept a hypodermic needle for added safety.
 Monoject Oral Syringes are designed for single use and come with separate ribbed tip caps.
 Dual graduations in milliliters and teaspoons provided measurements in the standard most people are accustomed to using.
 Oral Medication Syringes with Catheter Tip come in four volume sizes: 1 mL, 3 mL, 6 mL and 10 mL.

 - Clear oral syringe for better viewing of medication and graduation markings.